5 Tips to Creating Engaging Email Campaigns

-Don’t lost sight on your goal.
+Don’t lose sight on your goal.
 The goal of an email marketing campaign is to get subscribers to click through your site.
 Offer them only the smallest bit of info to make them want to learn more.
 Give them a sense of what you’re promoting without giving too much away.

 Don’t Overdo It

-We all know those companies who send out an email everyday.
+We all know those companies who send out an email every day.
 Subscribers often get frustrated with daily emails, think about if you were them!
 While there’s no legitimate rule for how often you should email your subscribers, base it off your brand.
 The frequency of emails that subscribers will accept varies depending on the industry.
 We find that sending an email once to twice a week works best.
-It keeps your brand in subscribers minds without suffocating them.
+It keeps your brand in subscriber’s minds without suffocating them.

 Mix It Up